michalkonecny/aern2/README.rst

 Exact real function computation
 -------------------------------

-Ie arbitrary continuous real functions as first-class objects, which can be evaluated, integrated, combined etc.
+Arbitrary continuous real functions can be treated as first-class objects that can be evaluated, integrated, combined etc.

-Aern2 supports several representations, including polynomial approximations.
+aern2 supports a few representations for unary real functions over the interval :math:`[-1,1]`.
+These representations are in package aern2-fnreps, whose purpose is to benchmark the representations against each other.
+See `README in aern2-fnreps <aern2-fnreps>`_ for an overview of the representations and the benchmarks.

 Alternative approach to Haskell numerical types
 -----------------------------------------------